 So how do you combat the negative effects of the DREADED Daylight Savings Time dilemma??
-The American Academvy of Sleep Medicine recommends the following practices to minimize the adverse affects of daylight saving time:
+The American Academy of Sleep Medicine recommends the following practices to minimize the adverse effects of daylight saving time:

-At Pittsburgh Dental Sleep Medicine, we can't do anything to change the fact the Daylight Savings Times occurs, however, our experienced Sleep Dentists are specially trained to help find a solution for your sleep apnea and chronic snoring.
+At Pittsburgh Dental Sleep Medicine, we can't do anything to change the fact that Daylight Savings Times occur, however, our experienced Sleep Dentists are specially trained to help find a solution for your sleep apnea and chronic snoring.

 Contact us today to learn if you are a candidate for oral appliance therapy.
 We have four convenient locations in Wexford, McMurray, Latrobe, and Monroeville Pennsylvania.
-Treatment is covered by most medical insurances.
+Treatment is covered by most medical insurance plans.